ethier-lab/AxoNet-fiji/README.md

-## AxoNet-fiji Instructions
+# AxoNet-fiji Instructions
 This is an implementation of the AxoNet axon counting software for use in fiji/imageJ.
 This method is intended for use in optic nerve images obtained by light microscope at 100x mag.

-Installation Instructions:
+## Installation and Use Instructions:

 1. Download, install, and run Fiji: https://fiji.sc/
 	-If you already have Fiji installed, update it to the most recent version